blndev/prometheus-playground/readme.md

 ### Stop

-To set teh containers to pause use:
+To set the containers to pause use:
 ```bash
 docker-compose stop
 ```